 Use self-hosted WordPress because for every dollar invested in good quality web hosting, you’ll get a more secure site that’s not prone to hacking, faster page speed, better branding, solid backup for your content and most importantly, generate more traffic.

-This is because a lot of themes are now mobile responsive and there are unique WordPress plugins that can tweak many settings, rendering a website more search-engine and user friendly.
+This is because a lot of themes are now mobile responsive and there are unique WordPress plugins that can tweak many settings, rendering a website more search-engine and user-friendly.
 The more Google can discover your blog through these features, the better you would rank on the first page.

 #2 Not Using Keywords for Content

 Many people tend to write a blog using their own tone and as a result, they ended up sharing their personal stories instead.
 This is not entirely wrong and you are most welcome to write the details in your ‘About Me’ page.
-But if you are going to do it in every other post, it’s going to serve very little values to the readers because it’s not a very professional approach from a business point of view.
+But if you are going to do it in every other post, it’s going to serve very little value to the readers because it’s not a very professional approach from a business point of view.

 Since most people go online to search for solutions to THEIR problems, sharing personal stories over and over again will not help in such situations.
-Even as you think you’re being informative, sometimes the message may not come across as that and readers will be left confused, wondering what you are trying to say.
+Even as you think you’re being informative, sometimes the message may not come across like that and readers will be left confused, wondering what you are trying to say.

-Find the readers purchase intent within your niche and stick with it.
-If someone wants to keep track of their calorie burning, providing a fitness tracker product review can be a good solution to their problems.
+Find the readers’ purchase intent within your niche and stick with it.
+If someone wants to keep track of their calorie-burning, providing a fitness tracker product review can be a good solution to their problems.
 If someone wants to buy a comfortable shoe for the summer, recommending a list of affordable footwear from a reputable online retailer would help.

 Every niche has its own set of general keywords and within that, a much narrowed down keywords that should make human sense AND guide you towards a targeted audience that is a potential customer.
 When you select keywords with deciding or buying intent, you are this much closer to getting people to convert in your niche versus keywords that are merely informative and general.

 As you come to understand the customer purchase cycle within your niche, your blog can then be written properly for the readers (and not for you) and the content structure will thus be more focused and relevant.
-For those who haven’t dived deep into keyword research yet, use this free tool below to find out the keywords popularity and competitiveness within a niche before using them on your content.
+For those who haven’t dived deep into keyword research yet, use this free tool below to find out the popularity and competitiveness of the keyword within a niche before using them on your content.

-#3 Lack Knowledgeable Content
+#3 Lack of Knowledgeable Content

 Long before a blog is deemed as popular, it must first be informative in a textual sense.
 This quality should be apparent in the first two paragraphs or rather, the upper fold of a webpage.
-Online competition in any type of niche is inevitable, but one aspect that can clearly distinguish you among the rest is the amount of knowledge that you invest into a content.
+Online competition in any type of niche is inevitable, but one aspect that can clearly distinguish you among the rest is the amount of knowledge that you invest in content.

 Content with substance, in a way, is engaging to read and because they make human sense, Google is more likely to discover, index and rank them for a variety of keywords.
 Often times, the longer the post, the better.
-But if you outsource the task to poor quality freelancers, chances are you are not going to leave a strong impression to the readers.
+But if you outsource the task to poor quality freelancers, chances are you are not going to leave a strong impression on the readers.